 Hutchinson’s Fusion 5 All Season uses the French brand’s ElevenStorm compound, which it says is designed for low rolling resistance, grip and high mileage.
 Hutchinson uses a Kevlar breaker for puncture protection.

-While off-road tyres have knobs to help them gain traction on muddy trails – known as mechanical grip – road bike tyres rely on adhesive grip supplied by the compound.
+While off-road tires have knobs to help them gain traction on muddy trails – known as mechanical grip – road bike tires rely on adhesive grip supplied by the compound.
 The Vittoria Corsa Control G2.0, for example is slick with just longitudinal lines down the centre of the tread.

 The Continental Grand Prix 4 Season, however, does have a large grooved shoulder pattern that stretches over to the central area.
 Continental says this is to supply some mechanical grip if you venture onto rougher unclassified roads, and also claims a moderate grooved pattern may help if the road is covered in leaves and mud, especially in hilly areas where you could experience real wheel slippage when climbing.

-So on tarmac, whether wet or dry, a bicycle tyre relies on adhesion from the compound rather than a zig-zag pattern or mtb-style knobs.
+So on tarmac, whether wet or dry, a bicycle tire relies on adhesion from the compound rather than a zig-zag pattern or mtb-style knobs.